-FEES: Registration cost for AP exam (approximately \$93) Prerequisite: Successful completion of Honors English 2 or English 2 Grade Levels: 11 Credit: 1 unit - two semesters This course follows the curricular requirements outlined in the AP Course Description.
+FEES: Registration cost for AP exam (approximately \$93) Prerequisite: Successful completion of Honors English 2 or English 2 Grade Levels: 11 Credit: 1 unit - two semesters

+This course follows the curricular requirements outlined in the AP Course Description.
 AP English Language and Composition cultivates the reading and writing skills that students need for college success and for intellectually responsible civic engagement.
 This course guides students in becoming curious, critical, and responsive readers of diverse texts and becoming flexible, reflective writers of texts addressed to diverse audiences for diverse purposes.
-Students will read and analyze pieces of American literature, connecting themes from those texts to students' personal lives and society as a whole.
+Students will read and analyze pieces of literature, analyzing the characters' rhetorical strategies.
 The reading and writing will deepen students' understanding of how written language functions rhetorically, to communicate writers' intentions and elicit readers' responses in particular situations.
-Students will analyze the rhetorical elements and their effects in non-fiction texts, including images as forms of text from many disciplines and American historical periods.
+Students will analyze the rhetorical elements and their effects in non-fiction texts, including images as forms of text from many disciplines and historical periods.
 They will focus on interpretation and inferences and apply those skills to composition as well as class wide discussion and debate.
 Students will evaluate, synthesize, and cite research to support their arguments.
 The syllabus for this class is designed in accordance with the recommendations of College Board.
 This course will prepare students for their senior level English courses and to take the AP English Language and Composition Exam given in May.